ESIPFed/Governance/Standing Committee and Cluster Policies and Procedures/Funding Friday Rules.md

 You must be present at the Poster Pitch session to vote.

-Anyone who is a registrant of the Summer Meeting, i.e. anyone with a badge, is eligible to vote.
+Anyone who is a registrant of the July Meeting, i.e. anyone with a badge, is eligible to vote.

 Each person attending the Poster Pitch session (Friday morning) will